theheking/intro-to-r/content/3_dataframes.md

 1) Select `File --> Import Dataset --> From Text (base)...`
 2) Navigate to where you have downloaded your Ecoli_metadata.csv file.
 3) It should look like the image below.
-Please trial out the different settings.
+Please try out the different settings.
 ![GUI](../photos/gui.png)
 4) This will automatically run the import in the console.
 Please make sure you copy and paste into your R script.